stitchdata/docs/_integration-schemas/google-sheets/spreadsheet_metadata.md

         type: "string"
         description: "The title of the spreadsheet."

-  - name: "spreadsheetId"
-    type: "string"
-    description: "The ID of the spreadsheet.
-This field is read-only."

   - name: "spreadsheetUrl"
     type: "string"
-    description: "The url of the spreadsheet.
-This field is read-only."
+    description: "The url of the spreadsheet."
 ---